Hunted (2020 film)

-Hunted is a Belgian-French-Irish survival thriller film directed by Vincent Paronnaud.
+Hunted is a 2020 survival thriller film directed by Vincent Paronnaud.
 The film stars Christian Bronchart, Lucie Debay, Ciaran O'Brien, Jean-Mathias Pondant and Kevin Van Doorslaer.
 The film premiered at the 2020 Fantasia Film Festival and released on Shudder on January 14, 2021.

 Plot

 What started as a flirtatious encounter at a bar turns into a life-or-death struggle as Eve (Lucie Debay) becomes the unknowing target of a misogynistic plot against her.
 Forced to flee as two men pursue her through the forest, she’s pushed to her extremes while fighting to survive in the wilderness—but survival isn’t enough for Eve.
 She will have revenge.